Palos Verdes Peninsula (PVP) Bryophytes

 IMG_3973

 So far, 75 species of bryophytes have been found on the PVP.
 The three most common bryophyte families encountered are Bryaceae, Pottiaceae, and Brachytheciaceae.
-Here is an unpublished species list for the bryophytes on the PVP.

 Link to the Bryophyte chapter of California Native Plant Society (CNPS): http://bryophyte.cnps.org/index.php